christian-bick/edugraph-embed/README.md

 This project trains a model for embedding labels from the [EduGraph ontology](https://github.com/christian-bick/edugraph-ontology).

+The trained model is made available on [Huggingface](https://huggingface.co/christian-bick/edugraph-embedding).

+## About

 When combined with an [EduGraph Classification Model](https://github.com/christian-bick/edugraph-classify-qwen3vl), we can determine similarity between any type of learning content covered by the EduGraph ontology.
 For example, in tandem, the two models can determine whether some content of a math learning app trains the exact same set of skills tested in a paper quiz, by providing nothing else than a screenshot and a photo.

-The trained model determines similarity based on the *structure* of the EduGraph Ontology.
+The embedding model we train here determines similarity based on the *structure* of the EduGraph Ontology.
 It respects various types of entity relationships to determine similarity, most importantly, parent-child and sibling relationships within the graph in addition to the semantic similarity of their definitions.